BarbeRousseLibre/hermessenger/README.md

 Until I say it's ready, it's not.

+## Philosophy

+This project is not made for companies or any web site with a high trafic.
+It is also not supposed to send more than 60 mails per hours, one per minute (which is already a lot).
+As it was not made with the idea to add this into CMS such as Wordpress or what ever, but for simple HTML page.

+But, if you are looking for a simple mail form into a web page, for personnal use (commercial for small or one-man companies or not), for small project (personnal web site, etc) with small traffic, it could be good for your usage.

+Hermessenger focus on sending a few mails per hours, for security reasons, nicely and slowly.
+Nothing more.

+This does not also provide any fancy features as you could have with Javascript for example, and will never.
+It is made to be simple, quick to install and setup for administators.
+Feel free to add this layer your self or rely on other project.

+This project is free (as free beer, but mostly as in « Freedom »), under GPLv3 license.

 ## This is a beta !

 This project is not ready for production use, for now, considering using this for production environment is probably a very bad idea.
 This repository is public and is used to share my code to other peoples, helping me improving it.